CoreKeeperMods/CoreLib/CoreLib/Submodules/Component/README.md

 TemplateBlockCD templateBlockCd = entityManager.GetModComponentData<TemplateBlockCD>(entity);
 entityManager.SetModComponentData(entity, templateBlockCd);
 ```
+### Additional helpers
+Some other helper methods exists that also will work on any valid ECS components.

-Also `ComponentModule` class has methods which mirror those found in `PugDatabase` and `ComponentType`.
-These methods also will work on any valid ECS components.
+- `ComponentModule` feature a number of methods which mirror those found in `PugDatabase` and `ComponentType`
+- `CommandBufferExtensions` feature a number of methods to work with `EntityCommandBuffer` class
+- `EntityQueryExtensions` feature a number of methods to work with `EntityQuery` class
+- `ModComponentDataFromEntity` is a class which allows to have faster cached access to data of a single component type

 # Creating custom ECS components